 Cauliflower has gotten a very popular reputation as of late as the perfect vegetable to hide in food.
 Rice it and add it to a rice dish or to make a pizza crust.
 Or maybe blend it up and you can create creamy, cheese sauces.
-I’ve also found cauliflower riced ahead of time at my local grocery store both fresh and frozen.

 - Healthy Alfredo Sauce.
 Another kid favorite in my house, this creamy sauce tastes like Alfredo.